andypotatohy/roast/README.md

 This software uses free packages from the Internet, except Matlab, which is a proprietary software by the MathWorks.
 You need a valid Matlab license to run this software.

-ROAST is considered as an "aggregate" rather than "derived work", based on the definitions in GPL FAQ (http://www.gnu.org/licenses/gpl-faq.html#MereAggregation).
+ROAST is considered as an "aggregate" rather than "derived work", based on the definitions in [GPL FAQ](http://www.gnu.org/licenses/gpl-faq.html#MereAggregation).
 The ROAST license only applies to the scripts, documentation and the individual MRI data under example/ folder in this package and excludes those programs stored in the lib/ directory.
 The software under lib/ follow their respective licenses.
 This software is only intended for non-commercial use.

 (c) Yu (Andy) Huang, Parra Lab at CCNY yhuang16@citymail.cuny.edu